Eight Immortals Restaurant murders: Aftermath

 The former Eight Immortals Restaurant in 2015.

 Huang was attacked in prison by another inmate on the day after his conviction.
 He was sent to a hospital to convalesce, where he attempted to escape without success.
 On 6 October, Huang confessed and detailed to investigators how and why he had killed the Zheng family.
 His second and fatal suicide attempt took place on 4 December 1986, when he managed to cut his wrists with a bottle cap.
-Huang left a suicide note and a letter to a local newspaper explaining his actions, stating in his note that his suicide was not due to his crimes but rather to escape his chronic asthma.
+Huang left a suicide note and a letter to a local newspaper, stating in his note that his suicide was not due to his crimes but rather to escape his chronic asthma.
 After his death, what was left of his fingerprints linked him to the 1973 murder in Hong Kong.

 The recovered remains of the Zheng family were later cremated, and the ashes scattered off the coast of Macau by relatives.

 After Huang's arrest, the restaurant was immediately closed and seized by police.
 It was resold by early 1987 and has seen different owners in recent years.
 Today, the former restaurant and the apartments above it are part of Baxian Hotel.